Assisted Reproductive Technology Glossary

 Informed consent:

 All those who are to give their consent should be given an oral explanation, supported by written information in plain languages that is provided to them in sufficient time for it to be taken away, read and considered, prior to the giving of consent to any ART procedure, or any significant step in the procedure that requires consent.
 This explanation should be given with sensitivity to cultural diversity and accessibility to those with low literacy, disability, and/or those whose first language is not English.
-(NHMRC – Ethical guidelines on assisted reproductive technology, 1996)
+(NHMRC – Ethical Guidelines on Assisted Reproductive Technology, 1996)

 Multiple Births: